winni2k/DM/README.md

 the releases page on github (for example v0.014-TRIAL), enter that directory and follow standard CPAN procedure (see above).

+#### Most up-to-date developer builds

+The branch `build/devel` contains a snapshot of every build created so far.
+Standard CPAN procedures can be used on these builds as well.
+Travis CI testing results for these builds can be found at https://travis-ci.org/wkretzsch/DM.

 ## Documentation

 Documentation on how to use DM can be found inside the DM library